Bat Pussy

 Bat Pussy is an American pornographic film, believed to have been produced in the early 1970s.
 Ostensibly a spoof of the 1966–1968 Batman television series, it has been cited as the earliest example of a pornographic parody film and more infamously considered to be the worst pornographic film ever made.

 Released in relative obscurity and near-anonymity, Bat Pussy was discovered in the storeroom of a Memphis, Tennessee adult movie theater in the mid-1990s and subsequently issued on home video by exploitation film distributor Something Weird Video.
-No credits or copyright information can be found on this print, and as a result, nothing is known for certain about its production or who was involved; it is not known who made the film or even stars in it.
+No credits or copyright information were found on the print, and as a result, nothing is known for certain about its production or who was involved; it is not known who made the film or stars in it.
 Since its video release, it has attracted a cult following among exploitation and pornography fans for its perceived poor quality, with most reviews criticizing its technical flaws, dialogue, and the lead actors, who are known only by the names they receive in the film itself.

 Plot

-Purportedly set in Gotham City, the loose plot of Bat Pussy primarily focuses on married couple Buddy and Sam in the bedroom of a small apartment.
+Set in Gotham City, the plot of Bat Pussy focuses on married couple Buddy and Sam in the bedroom of a small apartment.
 While reading an issue of Screw magazine, Buddy is inspired to experiment with oral sex on Sam and the two spend the remainder of the film together in bed, alternating between cunnilingus, fingering and fellatio, despite Buddy's visibly and perpetually flaccid penis.
 Throughout these scenes, Buddy and Sam continually insult each other and argue over their sexual performance.

 Meanwhile, across town at Bat Pussy's Secret Warehouse Hideout, Bat Pussy's alter ego Dora Dildo awaits for her "super senses" to alert her to nearby trouble – the film's sole bit of narration explains that she can sense crime "when her twat begins to twitch".
-Angrily sensing that someone is about to "shoot a fuck movie" in her "holy Gotham City" without her, she proceeds to change into her Bat Pussy outfit and slowly travel across the "city" (which is actually a park) on an inflatable space hopper.
-She stops only to urinate behind some bushes and thwart an assault by beating the attacker with her space hopper.
+Angrily sensing that someone is about to "shoot a fuck movie" in her "holy Gotham City" without her, she proceeds to change into her Bat Pussy outfit and slowly travel across the city (which is actually a park) on an inflatable space hopper.
+She stops to urinate behind some bushes and thwart an assault by beating the attacker with her space hopper.

 Back at Buddy and Sam's, Buddy starts taking pictures of Sam's vagina to sell and "make a fortune" with when Bat Pussy breaks into their room and confronts them.
-They immediately engage in a threesome involving the use of a dildo until Bat Pussy abruptly gets up from the bed, takes her costume, and walks out, leaving Sam and Buddy to bicker and argue again.
+They engage in a threesome involving the use of a dildo until Bat Pussy abruptly gets up from the bed, takes her costume, and walks out, leaving Sam and Buddy to bicker and argue again.
 The film ends with Bat Pussy returning to her hideout in a dishevelled state and collapsing outside it.